 'Over 7.5 million passengers have now flown from Robin Hood Airport Doncaster Sheffield'.

-KEN'S MONTHLY NOTES for JANUARY 2014 out now.
-Pax at 34,544 are 2.5% up on last year.
-Latest Route News for 2014 - and much more interesting facts see 'Stats and Stuff' above, also - Revised Winter 2013/14 Schedule & UPDATED Summer Schedule 2014 out now - see 'At the Airport' above.
+KEN'S MONTHLY NOTES for JUNE 2014 out now.
+Pax at 80,939 is 0.1% down on last year.
+Latest Route News for 2014/15, Includes New Destinations for 2015 and latest updates.
+New Update from Wizzair. see 'Stats and Stuff' above, also - - see 'At the Airport' above.

 Vulcan XH558 - All there is to know about her here > www.vulcantothesky.org